British Poets of the Great War |

 Frases i termes més freqüents

-acceptance action addresses ANTHOLOGY appeared Armistice attempts attitude battle became become begins BIOGRAPHY Blunden British Brooke changed civilians Collected continue contrast Criticism dead death describes Despite died early Edward effect England English experience expressed eyes face feeling field fighting Ford France frequently front Georgian German Graves heart Herbert hope images Imagist ironical John killed later leave letter lines literary live London man's March military moved nature never officer Owen Owen's Oxford patriotic peace perspective pity poem poetic poetry poets present protest published Read reality recalls remained reprinted response returned reveals Robert Rosenberg Rupert Sassoon seems sense served shell Siegfried Sassoon soldier song sonnets Sorley spirit stanza suffering suggests takes Thomas tradition trench University verse war poets war's Wilfred women World wounded writing written wrote young Youth
+acceptance action addresses ANTHOLOGY appeared Armistice attempts attitude battle became become begins BIOGRAPHY Blunden British Brooke changed civilians Collected continue contrast CRITICISM dead death describes Despite died early Edward effect England English experience expressed eyes face feeling field fighting Ford France frequently front Georgian German Graves Herbert hope images Imagist ironical John killed later leave letter lines literary live London man's March military moved nature never officer Owen Owen's Oxford patriotic peace perspective pity poem poetic poetry poets present Press protest published Read reality recalls remained reprinted responses returned reveals Robert Rosenberg Rupert Sassoon seems sense served shell Siegfried Sassoon soldier song sonnets Sorley stanza Study suffering suggests takes Thomas tradition trench University verse war poets war's Wilfred women World writing written wrote York young Youth